NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

 (c) For the production of every enzyme, there is a gene.

 (d) For every molecule of fat, there is a gene

-Every protein enzymes and hormones are controlled by specific gene whereas fats are not controlled by gene hence option d is a wrong statement.
+Every protein, enzyme and hormone is controlled by a specific gene, whereas fats are not controlled by a gene; hence, option d is a wrong statement.

-5. If a round, green seeded pea plant (RR yy) is crossed with wrinkled, yellow seeded pea plant, (rr YY) the seeds produced in the F1 generation are
+5. If a round, green-seeded pea plant (RR yy) is crossed with a wrinkled, yellow-seeded pea plant (rr YY), the seeds produced in the F1 generation are

 (a) round and yellow

 (b) round and green

 (c) wrinkled and green